davospots/theHood/README.md

 ## Description

-Neighbourhood is a website that enables you to be in the know on what is going on in your neighbourhood.It showcases posts, alerts , and business contacs in your area
+Neighbourhood is a website that enables you to be in the know on what is going on in your neighbourhood.It showcases posts, alerts , and business contacts in your area

 ## Setup Requirements